SAMS-STC Jobseeker App Coming Soon

 I. Team Leadership and Process Excellence

-(1) Lead, mentor, restructure, and strengthen team capability across controllership, reporting, compliance, and risk management.
+(1) Lead, mentor, strengthen team capability across controllership, reporting, compliance, and risk management.

 (2) Drive process standardization, digitization, and continuous improvement across finance workflows.